Continuing Education Activity

-- Mortise view: this view is is done by putting the foot in 15 to 20 degrees of internal rotation.
+- Mortise view: this view is done by putting the foot in 15 to 20 degrees of internal rotation.
 It evaluates the talus positioning and the syndesmosis widening.

-- Lateral view: serves to assess fractures in the lateral view and for determining any effusion in ankle joint
+- Lateral view: serves to assess fractures in the lateral view and for determining any effusion in the ankle joint

 Usually, weight-bearing films, if possible, are the best option to diagnose syndesmotic injuries.